AnyhowStep/pump-out-sqlite3-dump/README.md

 The time-consuming part is Haru-kaze, myself, and other contributors collecting information about the patches as they are released, and performing manual data entry.
 This process may take days (or even weeks?).

+Doing this for **7 years** has been a real pain.
+I hope you never have to experience this.
+If you're already doing this to yourself, you deserve it.
+You masochist.

 -----

 ### Installation and Usage